PennTracks

 Rittenhouse Square

+Originally planned by Philadelphia city founder William Penn as one of five public squares in his “greene countrie towne,” Rittenhouse Square has evolved into one of Philadelphia’s most vibrant neighborhoods.
 This tour will take you through the Victorian neighborhoods that surround Rittenhouse Square and past some of the finest shopping and dining in the city.
-Along the way, you will see the lush, green park, sites from movies, many old churches, and modern high-rise residences.
-(First-Year Tour)
+Along the way you will see the lush Rittenhouse Park, sites from movies, and historical churches standing in contrast to Philadelphia’s premiere modern high-rise residences.

 Picture: Rittenhouse Square (Photo by Jeffrey Vincour | CC ASA 3.0)